Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/competition/dulaney-royal-rumble.typ

 - Make it to the elimination rounds
 - Achieve a win rate of at least 50%

+= Skills
+We did not queue for the skills line before it closed, so we were unable to run skills during this tournament.

 = Matches
 #nb_tournament_match(
   match: "Q8",